Contemplating today's Gospel

 For from you the word of the Lord has sounded forth not only in Macedonia and in Achaia, but in every place your faith in God has gone forth, so that we have no need to say anything.
 For they themselves openly declare about us what sort of reception we had among you, and how you turned to God from idols to serve the living and true God and to await his Son from heaven, whom he raised from the dead, Jesus, who delivers us from the coming wrath.

-We need decision to practice “de facto” this sweet commandment —which more than a commandment is elation and capacity— in dealing with others: men and things, work and leisure, spirit and matter, because they all are God's creatures.
+We need determination to put into practice this sweet commandment —which, more than a commandment, brings fulfillment and joy— in dealing with others: all people and things, work and leisure, spirit and matter, because they all are God's creatures.

-On the other hand, by being infused with God's Love, that overfills all our being, we are able to respond to “the divine contents” of this Love.
-Merciful God, who not only takes away the sin of the world! (cf. Jn 1:29), but who divinizes us and makes us “participants” (only Jesus Christ is the Son of God by Nature) of the Divine Nature; the Holy Spirit bears testimony to our human spirit that we are children of God through the Son.
-St. Josemaria Escriva liked to speak of “deification”, word with a certain tradition amongst the Fathers of the Church.
-For Instance, St. Basil the Great wrote: «As clear, transparent substances become very bright when sunlight falls on them and shine with a new radiance, so also souls in whom the Spirit dwells, and who are enlightened by the Spirit, become spiritual themselves and a source of grace for others (…) and we enter into eternal happiness and abide in God.
-Through the Spirit we acquire a likeness to God; indeed, we attain what is beyond our most sublime aspirations: we become God».
+On the other hand, by being infused with God's Love, which overfills all our being, we are able to respond in a “divine manner” to this Love.
+Merciful God, who not only takes away the sin of the world (cf. Jn 1:29), but who divinizes us and makes us “participants” in the Divine Nature (only Jesus is the Son by Nature); the Holy Spirit bears testimony to our human spirit that we are children of God through the Son.
+St. Josemaria Escriva liked to speak of “deification”, a word with a certain tradition amongst the Fathers of the Church.
+For Instance, St. Basil the Great wrote: “Just as when a sunbeam falls on bright and transparent bodies, they themselves become brilliant too, and shed forth a fresh brightness from themselves, so souls wherein the Spirit dwells, illuminated by the Spirit, themselves become spiritual, and send forth their grace to others.
+Hence comes... heavenly citizenship, a place in the chorus of angels, joy without end, abiding in God, the being made like to God, and, highest of all, the being made God.”
 Let us truly hope so!

 Gospel and commentary video